MasoniteFramework/docs/security/encryption.md

 ## Background

 Also, we make sure that Javascript cannot read your cookies.
-It's important to know that although your website may be secure, you are susceptible to attacks if you import third party Javascript packages \(since those libraries could be hackable\) which can read all cookies on your website and send them to the hacker.
+It's important to know that although your website may be secure, you are susceptible to attacks if you import third party Javascript packages \(since those libraries could be compromised\) which can read all cookies on your website and send them to the hacker.

-Other frameworks use cryptographic signing which attached a special key to your cookies that prevents manipulation.
+Other frameworks use cryptographic signing which attaches a special key to your cookies that prevents manipulation.
 This does't make sense as a major part of XSS protection is preventing third parties from reading cookies.
 It doesn't make sense to attach a digital signature to a plaintext cookie if you don't want third parties to see the cookie \(such as a session id\).
-Masonite takes one step further and encrypts the entire string and can only be decrypted using your secret key \(so make sure you keep it secret\).
+Masonite takes this one step further and encrypts the entire string and can only be decrypted using your secret key \(so make sure you keep it secret!\).

 ## Secret Key